Our firm

 Business partners and suppliers from industries or countries with a higher risk of human rights violations, among other things, are subject to a more in-depth analysis.
 By using internet searches and other information tools, we also investigate whether the business partner or supplier in question has been involved in any controversial incidents, including actual or potential violations of human rights or decent working conditions.
 The decision on which measures to implement is based on an assessment of risk and severity, Pareto Securities’ connection with the risk, and the type of delivery/how close to our business operations the supplier is, which is often also a factor in our ability to exert an influence.

-We are currently assessing whether it is feasible to implement a Code of Conduct for business partners and suppliers to emphasise their responsibilities in relation to human rights and working conditions when conducting business with us, as well as to strengthen the management processes of these parties.
-It is expected that a conclusion will be made during 2023, and relevant information will be included in the next revision of the Enterprise Assessment.
+In 2024, we have introduced a Code of Conduct for business partners and suppliers to emphasise their responsibilities in relation to human rights and working conditions when conducting business with us, as well as to strengthen the management processes of these parties.
+The Code of Conduct is made available at our website.

 In the coming years, we will also be assessing whether we can enhance our systematic human rights and environmental due diligence approach across our supply chain and business partners.
 The aim is to enhance the integration of sustainability into the business, strengthen responsible sourcing, and improve our ESG reporting, including increasing transparency to demonstrate our progress on the ESG dimensions.
 We will also seek to focus on internal training within these areas.